itsFelixH/kometa-config/README.md

 ## Basics

 I run PMM nightly.
-Make sure to have at least version 1.19.1-develop62.
+Make sure to have at least PMM version 1.20.

 ### Included